grace-omotoso/MPI_Hotplate/README.md

 ### Output
-To avoid large output, we will display only iterations that has the power of 2 where the the maximum difference is greater than epsilon.
+To avoid large output, we will display only iterations that has the power of 2 where the the maximum difference is greater than epsilon and the last iteration before a value smaller than epsilon is attained.
 A sample is shown below;
 Given
 * num_rows = 500
 * num_cols = 500